DORRIS, Norman Michael

 A Celebration of Life will be held at The Red Lion Hotel/Woodlake (formerly The Radisson) 500 Leisure Lane, Sacramento, CA., 95815, beginning at 1:30pm on Sunday, June 8, 2014

-Published in The Sacramento Bee on June 7, 2014
+Published in The Sacramento Bee from June 4 to June 7, 2014